Generic Name: cetuximab (se-TUX-i-mab) (Intravenous route)

 - Hypokalemia (low potassium in the blood) or

-You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-Cetuximab needs to be given slowly, so the needle will remain in place for at least an hour.
-The first dose of this medicine could take 2 hours to give.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+Cetuximab needs to be given slowly, so the needle will have remain in place for at least an hour.
+The first dose of this medicine could take at least 2 hours to give.

-You may also receive medicines (e.g., diphenhydramine) to help prevent possible allergic reactions to the injection.
+You may also receive medicines (eg, allergy medicine) to help prevent unwanted effects to the injection.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Tell your doctor or nurse right away if you are having shortness of breath, cough, difficulty with breathing, or other breathing problems while being treated with this medicine.
+Tell your doctor or nurse right away if you have a cough, difficulty with breathing, or other breathing problems while being treated with this medicine.
 These may be symptoms of a serious lung problem.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin; dry skin; grooves or lines in the skin; red skin lesions; severe acne or skin rash; sores or ulcers on the skin; or fever or chills while you are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, dry skin, grooves or lines in the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving this medicine.